The Trial of the Chicago 7: Filming

 Principal production was set to begin in September 2019, but began the next month in October between Chicago and New Jersey.
-Filming in Morris County, New Jersey, took place in Hennessy Hall, affectionately known as "The Mansion," on Fairleigh Dickinson University's Florham Park campus and Hyland Hall (located within Henderson Hall) and at Santa Maria at College of Saint Elizabeth; the production also filmed in Grant Park in Chicago, and in Hudson County, New Jersey in Hoboken.
+Filming in Morris County, New Jersey, took place in Hennessy Hall, affectionately known as "The Mansion", on Fairleigh Dickinson University's Florham Park campus and Hyland Hall (located within Henderson Hall) and at Santa Maria at College of Saint Elizabeth; the production also filmed in Grant Park in Chicago, in Hudson County, New Jersey in Hoboken, and at QXT's Nightclub in Newark, New Jersey.
 The film had a production budget of $35 million, with $11 million going towards the cast.

 Music

 The score was written by British composer Daniel Pemberton, who also wrote the score for Aaron Sorkin's 2017 film Molly's Game.
 The soundtrack, titled The Trial of the Chicago 7 (Music from the Netflix Film), was released digitally under American record label Varèse Sarabande and Universal Music Group on October 16, 2020.
-The soundtrack features three original songs performed by British singer Celeste, including "Hear My Voice," which served as the lead single and was released on September 30, 2020.
+The soundtrack features three original songs performed by British singer Celeste, including "Hear My Voice", which served as the lead single and was released on September 30, 2020.
 The song was also submitted to the 93rd Academy Awards for Best Original Song in September 2020.
 "Blood on the Streets" was released as a promotional single on October 9, 2020, a day before the release of both the soundtrack and film.
 A physical CD edition of the soundtrack was released on November 20, 2020.

 Recording of the soundtrack took place in Studio Two at Abbey Road Studios and was conducted by Sam Okell, with assistance from Christopher Parker and Jack Thomason.